← Back to blog Marc Aaron Jacobs

 Making the Switch

-Switching platforms feels like a big decision, but in practice, it's straightforward:
+Switching platforms feels like a big decision, but in practice, it's straightforward.
+For a detailed walkthrough, see the guide to switching from DISCO to DropCue:

 1. Sign up for a free trial — no credit card required.
 2. Upload your catalog — drag and drop, bulk upload supported.
 3. Create a test playlist — see how sections, analytics, and sharing work.
 4. Share it with a trusted contact — get their feedback on the recipient experience.
 5. Decide — keep both tools running in parallel if you want.
 There's no penalty for trying.